vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 > vcd task list running
 ```
 <a name="cse30_cluster_apply"></a>
-### CSE 3.0 `Cluster apply` command
+### CSE 3.1 `Cluster apply` command

-1. `vcd cse cluster apply <create_cluster.yaml>` command - Takes a cluster specification file as an input and applies it to a cluster resource.
-The cluster resource will be created if it does not exist.
+1. `vcd cse cluster apply <create_cluster.yaml>` command - Takes a cluster specification
+   file as an input and applies it to a cluster resource.
+The cluster resource will
+   be created if it does not exist.
+Note that sample file may differ from one version to another.
     * Command usage examples:
         ```sh
         vcd cse cluster apply <resize_cluster.yaml> (applies the specification on the resource specified; the cluster resource will be created if it does not exist).